aramis-lab/clinicadl/docs/Introduction.md

 The different levels of the MAPS hierarchy are described in the following sections.

-### Level 1: validation procedure & groups
+### Level 1 - validation procedure & groups

-the first level of the MAPS hierarchy contains the following files:
+The first level of the MAPS hierarchy contains the following files:

 ```Text
 <maps_path>